LiviuCP/goToScriptsPython/README.md

 On the Linux version the "CLI-only" mode is supported.
 This means the script does not synchronize the current directory of the terminal with the one from the explorer window.
 The reason for this implementation is that there are several distributions of Linux and the explorer tool might be differ from one to another.

-However a GUI mode might be available depending on distribution.
-For example on OpenSUSE it is possible to run the CLI-only script in a terminal embedded in the explorer window in KDE.
+Unlike the BASH version of the script it is NOT possible to obtain synchronization between terminal and graphical explorer if the terminal is embedded in an explorer window (as on OpenSUSE).
+This is due to the fact that the script runs in a sub-shell of the terminal.
+If you require this synchronization please use the BASH scripts (see section 8. for more details)

 3. INSTALLATION